Kody-Schram/Computer-Algebra/README.md

 # COMPUTER ALGEBRA
----

-*A system which reads mathematical expressions and equations and performs operations on them.
-These operations include calculus operations and algebraic manipulation.*
+*A system which parses and executes mathematical expressions and equations.*

 ## Configuration
----

 Configuration through YAML files is supported.
 [Example config](config.example.yaml) provides documentation on the different configurations.

 ## Compiler
----

 *Steps*
 1. Tokenization (Splits input into parts)